List of Marvel Comics characters: A: Ape-Man

-Ape-Man is the name of three connected fictional characters appearing in American comic books published by Marvel Comics.
+Ape-Man is the name of three connected characters appearing in American comic books published by Marvel Comics.

 Monk Keefer

 With a group of other criminals, professional criminal Gordon "Monk" Keefer attempted a robbery of a Stark Industries warehouse, and was defeated by Captain America.
 Along with three other criminals, Keefer was recruited for his great strength by a man named the Organizer to form the Ani-Men, with him being given an ape-like costume and the title of Ape-Man.
 The Organizer was secretly Abner Jonas, a candidate for mayor of New York City, who sent the Ani-Men on missions to undermine the current administration.
 Daredevil defeated them, and both the Ani-Men and Organizer were imprisoned.
 Later Ape-Man, Bird-Man and Cat-Man formed a team called the "Unholy Three" with the Exterminator, and fought Daredevil again.
 The Unholy Three, as a team of independent thieves, fought Daredevil and Spider-Man and were again defeated.

 Ape-Man, Bird-Man, and Cat-Man later rejoined the Ani-Men, and the Ani-Men went to work for Count Nefaria.
 Nefaria's scientists submitted the unwitting Ani-Men to processes that gave them superhuman powers and animal-like forms resembling their namesakes.
 The Ani-Men invaded the Cheyenne Mountain missile base for Count Nefaria, and fought the X-Men.
 The Ani-Men later lost their superhuman powers, reverted to normal and started wearing their animal-themed costumes again; Nefaria sent them to kill Tony Stark.
 However, Spymaster detonated a bomb intended to kill Stark, and the resulting explosion killed the Ani-Men instead.